Annual 5K LIVE run/walk

-The Padraig Pearse Division #1 Kansas City Missouri – of the Ancient Order of Hibernians (AOH) invites runners, walkers, bikers (pedalers or riders), and sponsors to participate in a virtual 5K the final week in October 2020.
-The event has been created to provide funding for the Our Lady of Perpetual Help food pantry (31st and Broadway- https://www.redemptoristcenter.org/) and the Cathedral of the Immaculate Conception’s Morning Glory Ministries (https://morningglorykc.org/) food program, which focuses on homeless vets.
+The Padraig Pearse Division #1 Kansas City Missouri – of the Ancient Order of Hibernians (AOH) invites runners and walkers to participate in our 2nd annual 5K on November 7, 2021 at the beautiful English Landing in Parkville, Missouri.
+The event has been created to provide funding for the Our Lady of Perpetual Help food pantry (31st and Broadway- https://www.redemptoristcenter.org/), the Cathedral of the Immaculate Conception’s Morning Glory Ministries (https://morningglorykc.org/) food program, which focuses on homeless vets, and the St. Therese St. Vincent De Paul Food Pantry (https://www.sttheresenorth.org/saint-vincent-de-paul-food-pantry)

 AOH is the largest Irish-Catholic men’s service group in the United States; the Pearse Division with its 140 members is active throughout the Kansas City region.
-The virtual 5k has been created in recognition of the unique challenges facing people of all faiths and backgrounds during the Covid-19 pandemic and to honor members’ Irish ancestors who endured the tragedy of the 19th Century Irish Famine.
+The 5K has been created in recognition of the unique challenges facing people of all faiths and backgrounds, and to honor members’ Irish ancestors who endured the tragedy of the 19th Century Irish Famine.

 “Hibernian Harvest 4 Hunger” is a Facebook page where those interested can receive updated information, share the event with friends, and update their personal efforts and accomplishments.
 (Click here to access it)